Bedford, Greater Manchester: Transport

 The main road from Manchester to Leigh crosses the township from east to west and a road leading south to Warrington joins it at Butts Bridge.
 The A580 "East Lancashire" Road, which opened in 1934, crosses the township south of the Bridgewater Canal.

 In 1864 the London and North Western Railway opened the Tyldesley Loopline from Manchester via Eccles and Tyldesley to Kenyon Junction on the Liverpool to Manchester Line via Leigh and Pennington.
 The station originally named Bedford Leigh served the town.
 The railway crossed the town on a viaduct which has since been largely demolished.
 The station and the railway closed in May 1969.

 Religion

 Recusants in Leigh adhered to the Catholic Church after the Reformation.
-They heard Mass in secret at Hopecarr, the home of the Sales or at Hall House where the Jesuit fathers of Culcheth and Southworth served from the late-17th century.
+They heard Mass in secret at Hopecarr, the home of the Sales or Hall House where the Jesuit fathers of Culcheth and Southworth served from the late-17th century.
 In 1778, before the relaxation of the penal laws against recusants, a chapel was built and public worship resumed.
 The chapel, from which Chapel Street was named, was replaced on the same site by St Joseph's Church designed by Joseph Hansom in 1855.